amaudy/sqs-lambda-send-email/README.md

 # SQS and Lambda Project

-This project sets up an AWS SQS queue, an S3 bucket, and a Lambda function to process messages.
+This project sets up an AWS SQS queue, an S3 bucket, and a Lambda function to process messages by send email to mailhog.

 ## Structure